lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 * I want 3 factors (we could think of this as a priori theory); would account for 64% of variance.
 * Two could account for 59% of variance.
-* Eigenvalues-greater-than-one criteria and scree plot suggests 1 (would account for 51% of variance)
+* Eigenvalues-greater-than-one criteria and scree plot suggests 1 or 3 (would account for 64% of variance)

 *Note*:  The lecture has more on evaluating communalities and uniquenesses and how this information can also inform the number of components we want to extract.
 Because it is easy to get lost (very lost) I will skip over this for now.
-If you were to create a measure and use PCA as an exploratory approach to understanding the dimensionality of an instrument, you would likely want to investigate further and report on these.
+If you were to create a measure and use PAF as an exploratory approach to understanding the dimensionality of an instrument, you would likely want to investigate further and report on these.

-### Conduct an orthogonal extraction and rotation with a minimum of two different factor extractions
+### Conduct an orthogonal rotation with a minimum of two different factor extractions

 **An orthogonal two factor solution**